visheshgupta08071992/AutomationAndDSANotes/JavaScript/JavaScriptRahulShetty.md

 **Nice read for Promises after going through either the above video/blog** - https://kkirtigoel01.medium.com/promises-in-javascript-js-27baf0e506b5

-Certainly!
-Here's the explanation of async/await in JavaScript, formatted in Markdown:

 # async/await

 async/await is a syntax introduced in JavaScript to make working with asynchronous code even easier.
 It allows you to write asynchronous code in a more sequential and readable way, similar to synchronous code.